dominictarr/snob/readme.markdown

 refactors:

-  exports a function that returns the adiff
+  - exports a function that returns the adiff

-  allow different equals, and resolve rules.
+  - allow different equals, and resolve rules.

-  change arg order to concestor, mine, yours

-  should I generate a new sequence from the merge? or generate a patch? or just make the new sequence and then make the patch?

 todo: maybe change how resolve works so that blame, or line age will be possible.

 #next

 commit tree!